National Religious Party: Disengagement plan

 On 13 September 2004, the party's "center" (a forum of all party members with voting rights) voted on a choice between Effi Eitam's proposal of immediately resigning from the government and Zevulon Orlev's proposal to leave the government only when it approved an actual removal of settlements.
-Eitam and Orlev agreed that the center decision would be binding.
+Eitam and Orlev agreed that the center's decision would be binding.
 The center supported Orlev's proposal by 65%–35%.
-The proposal stated that the party would stay in the government on condition that the government would hold a general referendum (משאל עם, Meshal Am) regarding removal of the Israeli settlements, which would require a special majority, before the issue could be brought to a decision in the Knesset.
+The proposal stated that the party would stay in the government on condition that the government would hold a general referendum (משאל עם, Meshal Am) regarding the removal of the Israeli settlements, which would require a special majority, before the issue could be brought to a decision in the Knesset.
 If such a referendum would not be held, or if the government would approve a de facto removal of Israeli settlements, the party would resign from the government.

 It was decided that the NRP would resign from the government if: